inspatiallabs/inspatial-dev/packages/run-draft/doc/faq-vs.md

 Think of it this way: frameworks are like moving into a fully furnished house with rules about where everything goes.
 Modules are like buying individual pieces of furniture that work in any house, with any style, following your rules.

-**UDE (Universal Development Environment)** bridges this gap—giving you framework power when you want it, module flexibility when you need it.
+**UDE (Universal Development Environment)** bridges this gap giving you framework power when you want it, module flexibility when you need it.

 ---